The Best Open-Air Swimming in the Helsinki Area

 Dip in the refreshing waters, play beach volleyball, or relax on a beach towel, soaking up the Finnish sun.
 The surrounding parkland adds a touch of greenery, perfect for picnics and strolls.
 Hietaniemi Beach is not just a place to sunbathe; it’s a social hub.
 Experience the unique charm of Hietaniemi Beach, where the beauty of nature meets the vibrant spirit of Helsinki.

-As a public beach, Hietsu is free for anyone.
-The water may be a little cold even in the summer, but it seldom exceeds 20 degrees Celcius.
-The beach is only a 15-minute walk from Helsinki Centre.
+As a public beach, Hietsu is open to everyone free of charge.
+The water may be a little cold even in the summer, but it seldom exceeds 20 degrees Celsius.
+The beach is only a 15-minute walk from the Helsinki Centre.

 Palettilampi

-Palettilampi is a new artificial pond in the Kuninkaantammi area of North Helsinki.
+Palettilampi is a newly constructed artificial pond located in the Kuninkaantammi area of North Helsinki.
 It was built on the site of an old water treatment plant and is filled with water from Lake Päijänne.
 The tap water in Helsinki comes from the same lake.
-The beach is shallow, less than two meters deep, which makes it ideal for swimming.
+The beach is shallow, with depths of less than two meters, making it ideal for swimming.
 However, it is still important to supervise your children carefully.

 Palettilampi can be reached by public transport, but depending on your starting point, you may need to transfer.
 Consult Google Maps for the optimal route.
-It is also possible to arrive by car, but few free parking spots are nearby.
+It is also possible to arrive by car, but there are few free parking spots nearby.
 Avoid illegal parking to avoid getting fined.

 Kuusijärvi

 Kuusijärvi is a picturesque lake located in Vantaa.
-Surrounded by lush greenery and tall pine trees, it is a paradise for nature lovers and an ideal escape from the hectic city life.
-The warm waters of Kuusijärvi invite visitors to take a refreshing swim during hot summer days or indulge in activities like canoeing and paddleboarding.
-The sandy beach offers a perfect spot for sunbathing and relaxation, while the nearby nature trails provide hiking and bird-watching opportunities.
+Surrounded by lush greenery and tall pine trees, it is a paradise for nature lovers and an ideal escape from hectic city life.
+The warm waters of Kuusijärvi invite visitors to take a refreshing swim on hot summer days or indulge in activities such as canoeing and paddleboarding.
+The sandy beach offers a perfect spot for sunbathing and relaxation, while the nearby nature trails provide opportunities for hiking and bird-watching.
 In winter, the frozen lake transforms into a magical wonderland.

 Kuusijärvi is also known for its traditional Finnish sauna culture, where visitors can experience authentic Finnish smoke saunas followed by a refreshing dip in warm or icy waters.
-With its natural beauty and tranquil atmosphere, Kuusijärvi is a hidden gem that offers a delightful retreat for locals and tourists alike.
+With its natural beauty and tranquil atmosphere, Kuusijärvi is a hidden gem that provides a delightful retreat for both locals and tourists.
 Using the beach is free.
 Saunas cost money; you can buy drinks and food from the restaurant.

 Matinkylä Beach